Gayathri-sp18/Mini-Project/README.md

 # 📌 Project Overview

-The **Real-Time Air Quality Analysis Dashboard** is an end-to-end Business Intelligence project developed using **Microsoft Excel** and **Microsoft Power BI**.
+The **Real-Time Air Quality Analysis Dashboard** is an end-to-end Business Intelligence project developed using Excel and Power BI.
 The project focuses on analyzing air quality data collected from monitoring stations across different states and cities in India.

-The workflow begins with **data preprocessing in Microsoft Excel**, where the dataset was inspected, cleaned, standardized, and validated.
+The workflow begins with **data preprocessing in Excel**, where the dataset was inspected, cleaned, standardized, and validated.
 The cleaned dataset was then imported into **Power BI**, where **Power Query** was used for further transformation and preparation.
-Interactive visualizations were created using **DAX Measures**, **Calculated Columns**, KPI cards, maps, slicers, and drill-through functionality to enable meaningful analysis.
+Interactive visualizations were created using DAX Measures, Calculated Columns, KPI cards, maps, slicers, and drill-through functionality to enable meaningful analysis.

 The dashboard helps users compare pollution levels across different states, cities, and pollutant types while providing actionable insights for environmental monitoring and decision-making.